 Dr DJ Kim received his MA (2010) and PhD (2015) from the University of Chicago, and obtained a BA (2005) and an MA (2008) from Korea University.
 Prior to joining Yale-NUS, Dr Kim was a pre-doctoral research fellow in the Belfer Center’s International Security Programme, Harvard Kennedy School.
 He has received grants from a number of organisations including the Korea Foundation for Advanced Studies and the Smith Richardson Foundation.

 Dr Kim’s research interests include international relations theory, balancing strategies, Unites States (US) security policy, power shifts, and the security-economy nexus in international politics.
 His book project examines a reigning great power’s employment of multilayered balancing measures in dealing with a rising power.
-Dr Kim’s other ongoing projects examine the US options in dealing with an aggressive China, the evolution of hegemonic competition, and the impact of domestic fear-mongering on national security.
+Dr Kim’s other ongoing projects examine the US options in dealing with an aggressive China, the evolution of hegemonic competition, and extended deterrence at conventional and nuclear levels.

 “Trading with the Enemy?
 The Futility of US Commercial Countermeasures against the Chinese Challenge,” The Pacific Review, Vol. 30, No. 3 (May 2017), pp. 289-308

 “Choosing the Right Sidekick: Economic Complements to US Military Grand Strategies,” Journal of Strategic Studies, Vol. 39, No. 5/6 (October 2016), pp. 899-921

 US Foreign Policy